Colour Boost Action

-The last stage is to convert the image back to RGB.
-You will see a dialogoue box asking if you want to flatten the image.
+The last stage is to convert the image back to RGB mode.
+This is necessary if you want to save it as a JPG file afterwards.
+You will see a dialogue box asking if you want to flatten the image.
 Choose ”Don’t flatten’ because you might want to make adjustments to the layer first.
 For example you might want to create a mask and apply the effect only to certain parts of the image.
 Or you might want to use a different style of over-lay such as ‘multiply’ or ‘screen’.

 Lets look at my image before and after the colour boost.